Reading:

 We know that keeping track of competitor prices is both time-consuming and very costly.
 But it contains extremely valuable knowledge.

 Furthermore, you must also analyze your historical price data.
-Which price points attracted more customers, which products are more elastic than others, and what has changed in terms of your competitive strength since the beginning of the year.
+Which price points attracted more customers, which products are more elastic than others, and what has changed regarding your competitive strength since the beginning of the year?
 Did you gain competitive strength, and is it only because of your below-average prices?

 You can extract so many insights from historical price data, but obtaining the big data is not easy.